HES-Informatica/ShowTheDocs/getting_started.md

     "language":"pt-BR",
     "title": "Show The Docs!",
     "description": "FlatFile Documentation Generator",
-    "favicon":"https://place-hold.it/100x100?text=STD", // absolute path to your favicon "color":"#FFFF00", // CSS color.
+    "favicon":"https://place-hold.it/100x100?text=STD", // path to your favicon (absolute or relative to your GitHub Repo) "color":"#FFFF00", // CSS color.
 Used as accent color.
 Default is orange "author":"Your Name",
-    "logo": "https://place-hold.it/200x100?text=ShowTheDocs", // absolute path to your logo "downloadbutton": "http://github.com/zonaro/ShowTheDocs", //ommit if you want to hide download button "printbutton": "Printe Me ;)", //ommit if you want to hide print button.
+    "logo": "https://place-hold.it/200x100?text=ShowTheDocs", //path to your logo (absolute or relative to your GitHub Repo) "downloadbutton": "http://github.com/zonaro/ShowTheDocs", //ommit if you want to hide download button "printbutton": "Printe Me ;)", //ommit if you want to hide print button.
     "searchplaceholder": "Find me :)", // the placeholder text used for searchbox on top navbar.
 Default is "search"